jkaryo1/CCProject/README.md

 1. *Configure/Write Lambda Instances*

     Our current plan is to have lambda instances trigger in response to an upload to an s3 bucket.
 This will require us to configure an s3 bucket on-the-fly for the user and ensure that a lambda function is spun up for each of the commits that we want to test in the bucket.
-We will also need to write such Lambda functions neccessary to completel our goal.
+We will also need to write such Lambda functions neccessary to complete our goal.

 2. *Write Testing Function*